rajaxar/triage/docs/sources/experiments/architecture.md

 - [SingleThreadedExperiment](https://github.com/dssg/triage/blob/master/src/triage/experiments/singlethreaded.py) is a barebones implementation that runs everything serially.
 - [MultiCoreExperiment](https://github.com/dssg/triage/blob/master/src/triage/experiments/multicore.py) utilizes local multiprocessing to run tasks through a worker pool.
 Reading this is helpful to see the minimal implementation needed for some parallelization.
-- [RQExperiment](https://github.com/dssg/triage/blob/master/src/triage/experiments/rq.py) - utilizes an RQ worker cluster to allow the tasks to be parallelized either locally or distributed to other.
-Does not take care of spawning a cluster or any other infrastructural concerns: it expects that the cluster is running somewhere and is reading from the same Redis instance that is passed to the `RQExperiment`.
-The `RQExperiment` simply enqueues tasks and waits for them to be completed.
-Reading this is helpful as a simple example of how to enable distributed computing.